 Levulis: Now, in the last few weeks, China has launched a Mars rover and a Japanese rocket earlier sent up United Arab Emirates orbiter to space, do those launches put more pressure on NASA to make sure Perseverance is a success?

 Farley: We don't need any more pressure to make it to ensure that it's a success.
 But it is it is a fascinating thing that there are so many missions on the way to Mars right now.
 I'm very excited about that.
-From the from the science point of view, there'll be a big new international community involved in investigating Mars.
-And we expect that the even the Europeans will arrive with the mission in about two years’ time.
+From the science point of view, there'll be a big new international community involved in investigating Mars.
+And we expect that even the Europeans will arrive with the mission in about two years’ time.
 So there's a lot going on Mars these days.

 Levulis: And can you mention the rovers is expected to land on Mars in February overall, what's the mission’s timeline?